z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_04_BiggerSprites.md

 SP1.
 The reader should now be able to display, colour and animate any sprite of any size using any of the SP1 draw functions.
-There's a lot of ground still to cover and we've still not even considered important issues such as collision detection, but for now it's time to move on and look at some of the other features the SP1 library brings.
+There's a lot of ground still to cover and we've still not even considered important issues such as collision detection.
+Thats the topic of the [5th article](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_05_CollisionDetectionPt1.md) in the series.